NOAA-OWP/evapotranspiration/README.md

 * Priestley Taylor method

 # The configuration file (./configs/pet_config*.txt)
 Many options are available when running this PET module.
-One option is passed into the executable, and that is the speficic PET method option, the rest are passed in through the configuration file.
+One option is passed into the executable, and that is the specific PET method option, the rest are passed in through the configuration file.
 These include forcing data (type and location), vegetation characteristics, site latitude/longitude/elevation, turbidity roughness and options about the forcings available vs calculated and assumed.
 Each instance of a PET model should have its own unique configuration file.

 # Compiling this code
 The BMI functionality was developed as a standalone module in C. To compile this code the developer used these steps: